Go to Homepage

 A short day that passes through the village of Braga.
 Recurring signs throughout the trek advertised the Braga bakery, promising the world's best cinnamon buns and coffee.
 We marched up to the door only to find a "Closed until Thursday" sign.
 This forced us to figure out what day of the week it was.
 Tuesday.
 Waiting around two days for cinnamon buns was out of the question.
 An hour later, we arrived in Manang home to the most Bavarian bakeries this side of the Black Forest.
 (2 hours)

-Waiting two days for cinnamon buns was out of the question.
+{Waiting two days for cinnamon buns was out of the question.
 But an hour later we found a stash of Bavarian bakeries

 Day 7 Manang Rest Day

 Manang is at 3,600 metres and a two-day stay here is necessary in order for your body to acclimatize.
 During the trekking season lectures are held here each afternoon by the Himalayan Rescue Association.
 All you need to know to get safely over the pass is shared here.
 Acute Mountain Sickness (AMS) is the official name for the various forms of altitude sickness.
 Loss of appetite, headaches and sleeping poorly are all signs of mild AMS.
-Drinking at least three litres of water per day and going no higher until symptoms stop is the only treatment.
-It is possible to take a pill called Diamox to aid in acclimatization, but consult a doctor first.

 Day 8 Manang -Yak Kharka